 Finally, the School-Based Community Family Centers program is designed to establish a city-wide system of centers in or near public schools to provide assistance to students and their families.
 The Service Centers will act as access points to a comprehensive range of medical, behavioral health and social services.
 At a time when 40% of school-aged children in the city live in poverty, the need for these services, and an efficient means of matching them to students, is urgent.

 During his term in Council, Council President Clarke has supported many legislative efforts that reflect his belief in the potential of this City and all its neighborhoods to be great.
 These include:

 • Championing legislation to establish the City’s first Jobs Commission.

 • Supporting the creation of the Avenue North retail and Entertainment Complex (the first of its kind in North Philadelphia).

 • Supporting the creation of the City’s Office of Consumer Affairs, established to protect city consumers against unfair business practices.

 • Chairing the City’s Auto Insurance Task Force, which was successful in lowering auto insurance rates for Philadelphians.

 • Passing legislation prohibiting alcohol advertising within 1000 feet of schools, playgrounds and other places frequented by children.

-Prior to his election, Darrell Clarke served as an experienced public servant in municipal government for nearly twenty years.
+Prior to his election, Council President Clarke served as an experienced public servant in municipal government for nearly twenty years.
 Initially hired by City Councilman John F. Street as a constituent service representative, Clarke later assumed sole responsibility for overseeing legislative, housing and economic development initiatives throughout the 5th Council District.
-Clarke was elected by his colleagues as to serve as City Council President in 2012 and re-elected in January 2016.

 Council President Clarke grew up in the city’s Strawberry Mansion neighborhood and now lives in North Philadelphia.